* US rig count has stagnated since May: https://tmsnrt.rs/2NsKwpc

 * US sanctions against Iran's oil sector tighten market -FGE

-SINGAPORE, Sept 10 (Reuters) - Oil prices rose on Monday as the number of U.S. rigs drilling for new production was cut last week and as the market is expected to tighten once U.S. sanctions against Iran's crude exports kick in from November.
+SINGAPORE, Sept 10 (Reuters) - Oil prices rose on Monday as U.S. drilling for new production stalled and as the market eyed tighter conditions once Washington's sanctions against Iran's crude exports kick in from November.

 U.S. energy companies cut two oil rigs last week, bringing the total count to 860, energy services firm Baker Hughes said on Friday.